judka-uriel/uriel-book/uriel_en.md

 Therefore, what is needed is not leniencies, but only the correction of the Orthodoxes' mistakes, which will in turn lead to the repair of the world.

-And Orthodox Judaism is simply incapable of resolving problems by definition — for the Orthodoxes, the possibility of correcting errors is entirely excluded.
+But Orthodox Judaism is simply incapable of resolving problems by definition — for the Orthodoxes, the possibility of correcting errors is entirely excluded.
 Therefore, this remains the task of non-Orthodox Judaism.
 Just as the mission of all Jews is to illuminate defects that require correction, so too is the